AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

 0. Build a project with a runtime certificate and private key.

-    This feature works with nRF9160 DK starting from revision v0.14.0.
+    This feature works with {{ nRF9160DK_board_name }} starting from revision v0.14.0.
 For this board use configuration that utilizes an external flash chip and software-based cryptography:

     ```
     west build -b nrf9160dk_nrf9160_ns@0.14.0 -p -- -DCONF_FILE=prj_extflash.conf -DOVERLAY_CONFIG="overlay_nrf_mbedtls.conf"